d-bl/MAE-gf/docs/variants.md

 We can make many variants, by applying two or more different stitches for the middle stitch, see the dots in the picture.
 <p style="clear: both"></p>

-### Changing corners
+### Other changes
-![p-note-3]
+![p-note-3] ![p-note-4]
 More variants can be made by making connections at the corners, indicated in purple, like the rose-ground.
+And there is also the top and bottom stitches to play with.
 <p style="clear: both"></p>

-### Changing sides, top and bottom
-![p-note-4]
-... and there is also the top, bottom and sides to play with.
-<p style="clear: both"></p>

 [p-note-1]: ../images/variants/g-bias-1.png?align=right "traditional bias"
 [p-note-2]: ../images/variants/g-bias-2.png?align=right "bias variant 1"
-[p-note-3]: ../images/variants/g-bias-3.png?align=right "variant 1 with crossings"
+[p-note-3]: ../images/variants/g-bias-3.png "variant 1 with crossings"
-[p-note-4]: ../images/variants/g-bias-4.png?align=right "bias with all colors"
+[p-note-4]: ../images/variants/g-bias-4.png "bias with all colors"

 ## Little snowflake, crossed in corner
 ![p-snowcorner] ![p-snowside]